nicolopinci/geneticTSP/README.md

 44 generations (distance: 27601.173774493756 and best path: [13, 9, 7, 3, 4, 8, 5, 1, 2, 6, 10, 11, 12, 15, 19, 18, 17, 21, 22, 23, 29, 28, 26, 20, 25, 27, 24, 16, 14])
 ```
 </details>

+### Simple sample

+The simple sample consists of only 6 points and it is usually solved by the greedy + random initialization procedure.